relund/gHActionsDeployR/README.md

-# Using Travis CI to run an R script and push the result to GitHub
+# Using GitHub actions to run an R script and push the result to GitHub

 This is a template repository with an example on how to run an R script and push the result to the GitHub master branch.